 Buy journey coverage.

-While the link to the minibar in the Dominican Republic instances is still incredibly anecdotal (stemming in large part from the speculation of spouse and children of the folks that died) it’s continually better to be secure than sorry.
+While the link to the minibar in the Dominican Republic instances is still incredibly anecdotal (stemming in large part from the speculation of spouse and children of the folks that died), it’s continually better to be secure than sorry.
 And it’s a smooth precaution to take.
 Seal broken on that little bottle of Beefeater gin?
-Don’t drink it—document it to the the front desk or housekeeping.
+Don’t drink it—document it to the front desk or housekeeping.

 In the give up, to-move-or-now not-to-move is going to be your call.